earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 {% include toc title="In This Lesson" icon="file-text" %}

-In this tutorial we will use the `knitr` and `R Markdown` packages in `RStudio` to create a report that links our analysis, results and associated data.
+In this tutorial you will use the `knitr` and `R Markdown` packages in `RStudio` to create a report that links your analysis, results and associated data.

 <div class='notice--success' markdown="1">

-## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning objectives
+## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

-* List benefits of using `R Markdown` to create reports
+* List benefits of using `R Markdown` to create reports.
-* Explain how R Markdown is a useful tool in Open Science approaches
+* Explain how R Markdown is a useful tool in Open Science approaches.
-* Explain one way that `R Markdown` can benefit your research
+* Explain one way that `R Markdown` can benefit your research.

-## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need
+## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

 Before you start this tutorial, be sure that you have R and R studio set up on your computer.
-Also we recommend that you have an `earth-analytics` directory setup on your computer with a `/data` directory with it.
-Follow the links below for help getting `R`, `RStudio` and your data directory setup.
+Also we recommend that you have an `earth-analytics` directory set up on your computer with a `/data` directory with it.
+Follow the links below for help getting `R`, `RStudio` and your data directory set up.

 * [How to set up R / RStudio](/courses/earth-analytics/document-your-science/setup-r-rstudio/)
 * [Set up your working directory](/courses/earth-analytics/document-your-science/setup-working-directory/)